cairis-platform/cairis/docs/risks.rst

    respective combo boxes.
 A risk is valid only if the threat and vulnerability exist within the same environment (or environments).

--  Highlighting the environment name in the environment box displays a qualitative risk rating, and the mitigated and un-mitigated risk score associated with each risk response.
+-  Clicking on the environment name in the environment card populates the risk details card.
+   The impact folder shows qualitative risk rating, and the mitigated and un-mitigated risk score associated with each risk response.

 -  Before a risk can be created, an associated Misuse Case needs to be